 Feast of San Michele – Bagnacavallo

-September 24 to 29, 2021, 6 days of music, exhibits, good food to celebrate the patron saint
+September 28th to October 1st, 2023. music and good food to celebrate the patron saint

 The public squares host concerts and musical performances, in the museums it is possible to see sculptures, engravings, handcrafted ceramics, photographic exhibitions.
 And then, it is mandatory to visit the rest points with the typical food of Romagna.